francislainy/fit/README.md

 # Google Fit integration sample app

-This is a simple template to help anyone who may be trying to displays the Google Fit data from within their app.
+This is a simple template to help anyone who may be trying to display the Google Fit data from within their app.

 ## What it does